 Welsh's student-athletes have been traditionally strong in the classroom, as well as in the Rolfs Aquatic Center.
 Perennially on Collegiate Swimming Coaches Association of America (CSCAA) Scholar All-America list (which ranks teams according to grade-point average), the Irish claimed the top spot in the 1999 season and have been in the top 10 eight times since 1990.
 The program was honored in 2009 with the BIG EAST Team Excellence Award, which recognizes the highest collective grade-point averages in each conference sport.
 That year's team finished with a 3.272 grade index.
 In 2012, Bill Bass became the first CSCAA Scholar All-American in program history, a feat the Frank Dyer also accomplished in 2013.

-In his 29th season as head coach at Notre Dame, Welsh ranks behind only track and field's Joe Piane (39 seasons) as the longest-serving program leader at the University.
+Following his 29th season as head coach at Notre Dame, Welsh ranked behind only track and field's Joe Piane (39 seasons) as the longest-serving program leader at the University.
 He also was awarded an honorary monogram from Notre Dame's National Monogram Club and has seen six of his swimmers garner the Byron V. Kanaley Award, the most prestigious honor an Irish student-athlete can achieve.

 Welsh was honored for his special service to the American Swimming Coaches Association (ASCA) and the sport of swimming by receiving the ASCA's distinguished Ousley Service Award in 2004.
 One of Welsh's key developments is the ASCA Fellows Program - which is designed to professionally and thoroughly prepare the next generation of coaching leaders.
 In fact, Welsh was named president of the ASCA in September 2009 with the term coming to a close in the fall of 2011.